 When it comes to a workout and diet plan for sustainable weight loss, it has to fit your "style".
 It's no different than the clothes you wear, the shoes you buy or the car you drive, you choose all of those things based on what you like, and what you like, is often related to how you live your life.

-If you don't like high heels, skinny jeans, 3/4 length shirts or flannel, why would you buy any of them?
+If you don't like high heels, skinny jeans, 3/4 length shirts or plaid, why would you buy any of them?
 You might be thinking "but I have, I have bought things I didn't like".
-Look I've been there, I bought a flannel shirt, I didn't love somehow thinking that "I'd learn to love it" or thinking that I'd just "make it work", ya...neither of those things worked and it sat in my closet until I finally donated it.
+Look I've been there, I bought a plaid shirt I didn't love, somehow thinking that "I'd learn to love it" or thinking that I'd just "make it work", ya...neither of those things worked and it sat in my closet until I finally donated it.

 That's exactly what happens when you adopt a nutrition plan that doesn't fit your style.
 You either won't do it or it won't last.

-You know more or less what you look good in and what you don't, and for me... if a nutrition plan was a flannel shirt, I DEFINITELY wouldn't choose it.
-I don't like flannel shirts, and no matter how many times I look for fashion on Pinterest and see a woman who totally rocks a flannel shirt, I know that it's just not for me, I've been there, tried it, on more than one occasion, and the end result is always the same unpleasant one.
+You know more or less what you look good in and what you don't, and for me... if a nutrition plan was a plaid shirt, I DEFINITELY wouldn't choose it.
+I don't like plaid shirts, and no matter how many times I look for fashion on Pinterest and see a woman who totally rocks a plaid shirt, I know that it's just not for me, I've been there, tried it, on more than one occasion, and the end result is always the same unpleasant one.

-Ask yourself "what nutrition plans are your version of a flannel shirt"? and what do you need to do to say NO to it?
+Ask yourself "what nutrition plans are your version of a plaid shirt"? and what do you need to do to say NO to it?

 Remember the last time you were on the hunt for something very specific? like a simple black flat, you'd hope it would've been easy but it wasn't, and it took looking in countless store windows and a lot of trying on until you found the perfect ones that became your "go to" shoe.